RIYADH: THREE-DAY ITINERARY + TIPS

-The At-Turaif District with its mud-brick houses is closed to visitors right now since it is undergoing renovation, but it is expected to be opened soon.
-We will update the post once it is opened to the public.
+The At-Turaif District with its mud-brick houses is closed to visitors right now since it is undergoing renovation, but it is expected to be opened later in 2020 (Inshallah, as they say).
+We will update the post once it is open to the public.
 You can see the panorama of the mud-brick village from Al Bujairi Heritage Park in the heart of Diriyah.
 The park is a beautiful verdant oasis with terraces and a river that runs through Wadi Hanifa valley and is lined with date palms.
 The place is a popular spot for waterside picnics.

 The newly developed Diriyah area is lined with typical Saudi buildings with elaborately hand painted doors in the traditional Najdi style.
 There is art and there are restaurants, it's a popular place among locals.